tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

 decide to use a sharing hash function $ val\_H = \text{H}\_{s}(arg) $ as a handshaking mechanism for all information they need to share.
 The first step is to calculate the hash $ val\_H $ for the value $ arg $ they want to commit to in sharing, and to distribute it to all parties.
 They then wait until all other parties' commitments have been received.
-The second step is to send the actual value they committed to all parties, and to then verify each value against its commitment.
+The second step is to send the actual value they committed to all parties, to then verify each value against its commitment.
 If everything matches up, they proceed; otherwise they stop and discard everything they have done.